larryhastings/correlate/README.md

 *actually* call `a.compare(a)`, either.
 That is, if the exact same key maps to a value in both `dataset_a` and `dataset_b`, **correlate** is permitted to skip calling `compare()` and instead automatically assign the comparison a fuzzy score of `1`.
-Currently if the situation arose it *would* call `a.compare(a)`, but that wasn't true at various times during development.
+(Currently if this situation arose it *would* call `a.compare(a)`, but that wasn't true at various times during development.)

 Finally, it's important to note that fuzzy keys are dramatically slower than exact keys.
-If you can express your problem purely using exact keys, do so!
+If you can express your problem purely using exact keys, you should do so!
 It'll run faster as a result.
 You can get a sense of the speed difference by running `tests/ytjd.test.py` with verbose mode on (`-v`).
-A test using the same corpus but switching everything to fuzzy keys runs about 14x slower!
+A test using the same corpus but switching everything to fuzzy keys runs about 13x slower on my computer!

 ## API